Edgeworth expansion and large deviations for the coefficients of products of positive random matrices: Introduction and main results

 under conditions \ref{Condi-FK} and \ref{Condi-NonLattice}, uniformly in $s \in J^-$, with $q = \Lambda'(s)$,

 Theorem \ref{Thm_LDSpectPosi} is proved by using Theorem \ref{Thm-Petrov-Uppertail} and the Collatz-Wielandt formula for positive matrices.
 For invertible matrices, much less is known.
-The Collatz-Wielandt formula does not hold in general for invertible matrices, and the question of proving Theorem \ref{Thm_LDSpectPosi} is widely open.
-It is interesting to mention that the large deviation principles \eqref{LDP-101} and \eqref{LDP-102} have been conjectured by Sert \cite{Ser19}, and have been proved recently by Boulanger, Mathieu, Sert and Sisto \cite{BMSS20} in the special case of products of $2\times 2$ matrices.
+In this case, the Collatz-Wielandt formula does not hold, and the question of obtaining results similar to \eqref{LD_Spec01} and \eqref{LD_Spec02} is still open.
+The large deviation principles \eqref{LDP-101} and \eqref{LDP-102} for invertible matrices have been conjectured by Sert \cite{Ser19}, and have been proved recently by Boulanger, Mathieu, Sert and Sisto \cite{BMSS20} only in the special case of products of $2\times 2$ matrices.